S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/describe-organizational-drivers.md

 "_To resolve local issues, teams currently have autonomy to develop their work and decision-making processes in the way they see fit_."

 -   Describe the situation you observe, rather than describing assumptions about what might be missing or lacking.
-For example, avoid phrases like _"teams don’t focus enough on resolving common issues_"or "_we are lacking coherence between teams_".
+For example, avoid phrases like _"teams don't focus enough on resolving common issues_"or "_we are lacking coherence between teams_".
 This way of framing a situation obscures what is actually happening.
 -   Be concise and describe the essentials of what is happening, and, if necessary, the context in which it occurs.
 -   Be specific and avoid vague and ambiguous statements (e.g. use "_to resolve local issues_" instead of "_to resolve some issues_".
 -   Be objective and describe verifiable facts and observations.